Loading

 Apple Mail, our pick for the best free email client for Mac

 Apple Mail comes installed with macOS, which is reason enough for most people to try it first.
-And, to be honest, even if you're an email app connoisseur, you probably don't need to try anything else. macOS used to have a really healthy email app ecosystem, but over the past few years, as Apple has updated the app with a nice modern UI and an increasingly solid feature set, a lot of the third-party apps haven't kept ahead.
+And, to be honest, even if you're an email app connoisseur, you probably don't need to try anything else. macOS used to have a really healthy email app ecosystem, but over the past few years, as Apple has updated the app with a nice modern interface and an increasingly solid feature set, a lot of the third-party apps haven't kept ahead.
 Most of them are still around, but you end up paying (or worse, paying a subscription fee) for an app that isn't that different from Apple Mail.

 The user interface is clean.
 All your mailboxes, folders, and accounts are available in the left sidebar—either separately or in a unified mailbox combining all your accounts.
 Emails are automatically grouped into threaded conversations separated by subject.